kgar/foundry-vtt-tidy-5e-sheets/svelte-migration-notes.md

 ## To Do

 - [ ] Replace stores with runes
+- [ ] Convert sheet subscriptions to sheet effects and test sheet effects
+- [ ] Resolve runtime errors related to section/item deferred prep.
+- [ ] Finish more migration tasks that came from recent work
 - [ ] Ensure context API where reactivity is expected is using runes
 - [ ] Fix: Use the broken identify toggle for containers to vet error handling and getting latest from the source data.
 Or, if it's not feasible, just catch and handle error.
 - [ ] Fix: World Settings has warning: [svelte] binding_property_non_reactive`bind:value={config.type}` (src/applications/settings/parts/ExhaustionSetting.svelte:33:48) is binding to a non-reactive property